woocommerce/woocommerce/readme.txt

 * Made order notes optional
 * PayPal standard stores payer email address
 * Added handling for paypal reversal and refunded statuses
+* Downloads check order status is completed before allowing access - to do this we've added a new column to the permissions table (order id).
+Existing rows will be updated upon activation.

 = 1.2.1 - 10/11/2011 =
 * Reworked downloadable and virtual products - now variations can be downloadable/virtual too making it more flexible